List of Shuriken Sentai Ninninger characters: Yoshitaka Igasaki

-Yoshitaka Igasaki (伊賀崎 好天, Igasaki Yoshitaka), also known as the "Last Ninja" (ラストニンジャ, Rasuto Ninja), is the Igasaki Ninningers' grandfather who has a penchant for incorporating Italian phrases in his speech.
+Yoshitaka Igasaki (伊賀崎 好天, Igasaki Yoshitaka), also known as the "Last Ninja" (ラストニンジャ, Rasuto Ninja), is the primary Ninningers' grandfather who has a penchant for incorporating Italian phrases in his speech.
 Decades prior, he gave his life to seal Gengetsu Kibaoni when the latter became an oni.
 However, Yoshitaka used the End Shuriken to keep himself alive so he could secretly build the Otomonin using alien technology in preparation for Gengetsu's return before revealing himself to his grandchildren in the present to give them their Otomonin Shuriken; claiming he had faked his death so he can guide them towards becoming true ninja.
 Additionally, he single-handedly builds a new Igasaki Ninjutsu Dojo (伊賀崎忍術道場, Igasaki Ninjutsu Dōjō) following the original one's destruction to serve as the Ninningers' headquarters.
 While training his grandchildren, he promises to eventually choose one of them to become his successor if they exceed his expectations, improve their Nintality, and fully master the Shuriken Ninja Arts.
 However, he later reveals they can only do so if one of them kills him and absorbs his Nintality.
 After they demonstrate their conviction to surpass him, he acknowledges and joins forces with the Ninningers in their final battle against Gengetsu as his own version of Aka Ninger until Kyuemon Izayoi steals Yoshitaka's Nintality, forcing Yoshitaka to reveal the truth of what happened.
 Before he dies, Yoshitaka gives a purified Sealing Shuriken to Kyuemon, which transforms into his own Nin Shuriken.

 Yoshitaka Igasaki is portrayed by Takashi Sasano (笹野 高史, Sasano Takashi) while his eldest son, Shota Sasano (ささの 翔太, Sasano Shōta), portrays a younger Yoshitaka.